 Alexander County 24 hour

 April 2, 2022 - There will be 40 slots for the 24-hour event, 20 slots for the 12-hour event, and 20 slots for the 6-hour event.
-All contests begin together at 8 am on the Alexander Central High School Track in Taylorsville, NC.
+All contests begin together at 8:00 a.m. on the Alexander Central High School Track in Taylorsville, NC.

-Race Director Rick French of Alexander County will be at the helm in collaboration with other NC based runners, timing companies and USATF professionals.
-Rick’s ultrarunning pedigree goes back to the early 90’s and he is an early member of the North Carolina based Mangum Track Club.
-Rick and his Alexander County team have successfully hosted many successful events in Alexander County over the years including the 1st annual Alexander County 24-hour in 2021 and the popular Vertical Mile races at Rocky Face Mountain Recreation Area.
+Race Director Rick French of Alexander County will be at the helm in collaboration with other NC-based runners, timing companies, and USATF professionals.
+Rick’s ultrarunning pedigree goes back to the early ’90s and he is an early member of the North Carolina-based Mangum Track Club.
+Rick and his Alexander County team have successfully hosted many successful events in Alexander County over the years including the inaugural Alexander County 24-hour in 2021 and the popular Vertical Mile Challenge races at Rocky Face Mountain Recreational Area in Hiddenite, NC.